AlexZhou77/sif-alpha-trading-comp/README.md

 ## Project Overview

-This Jupyter notebook contains the code my team developed for the 2024 Alpha Trading Competition, hosted by the Quant Team at the Smith Investment Fund, a student-run investment group at the University of Maryland.
+This Jupyter notebook contains the code my team developed for the 2024 Alpha Trading Competition, hosted by the Quant Team at the [Smith Investment Fund](https://www.smithinvestmentfund.com/).
 Our team placed first among five competing teams.
 We focused on two strategies: **Residual Momentum** and **Internal Bar Strength**.
 Both strategies were backtested using SIF's internal infrastructure, achieving cumulative returns of approximately 80% and 100%, respectively, over the period from January 1, 2010, to December 31, 2015.

 ## The Backtester